Updated May 30, 2023

 - Realizing how low the whites could get, there was a silent rumbling among the soldiers.
-With time it was clear that soldiers were upset and wished to escalate this matter as soon as possible.
+Soldiers became increasingly upset and desired to escalate this matter immediately.

 - Soldiers were forming mutiny and planning ways to attack the British officers who took charge of those cartridges and ammunition.
 On March 29, 1857, Lieutenant Baugh had his posting at Barrackpore.
-As one of the cruel British officers, Baugh was no different from them and pleased to belittle his arms men.
+Baugh, one of the cruel British officers, was no different from them and took pleasure in belittling his arms men.

-- When the water was above the brim, the sepoys started revolting, and this news spread like a forest fire to the battalions nearby.
+- The sepoys started revolting when the water overflowed to the brim, and the news spread rapidly to the nearby battalions, resembling a forest fire.
 In no time, Baugh received the information that Mangal Pandey had taken matters into his hands.

 - Pandey pointed his loaded musket at the regiment’s guard room and roared to shoot the Britishers in rage, summoning other army men to revolt.
 When the officials reported Baugh about this incident, he marched to the incident on his horse along with his ammunition.